 History of World AIDS Day

-World AIDS Day was established in 1988 by the World Health Organization (WHO) and the United Nations (UN) to raise public awareness and encourage action against the growing HIV/AIDS epidemic.
+World AIDS Day was established in 1988 by the World Health Organization (WHO) and the United Nations (UN) to raise public awareness and encourage action against the growing HIV epidemic.
 The observance was created to foster global solidarity and mobilize resources to combat the disease.

-Each year, World AIDS Day adopts a theme to focus on specific aspects of the fight against HIV/AIDS.
-The 2024 theme, “Let’s End Inequalities,” highlights the need to address social and economic disparities that perpetuate the epidemic.
+Last year’s 2024 theme, “Let’s End Inequalities,” highlighted the need to address social and economic disparities that perpetuate the epidemic.
 This theme underscores the importance of equitable access to testing, treatment, and education for vulnerable populations.

 Current Global and Local HIV/AIDS Statistics